salalaslam/learn-react/GUIDEBOOK.md

 - Handle promise rejections in API calls and show user-friendly messages.
 - Log errors to the console or send them to a monitoring tool (e.g., Sentry).

-### Component Behavior
+### Improving Performance in React Components

-- Use `React.memo` for components that don't need to re-render on every state change.
+- Use `React.memo` or `PureComponent` to avoid unnecessary re-renders.
-- Avoid inline functions in `render` methods to prevent unnecessary renders.
+- Memoize heavy computations or expensive function calls (e.g., using `useMemo`).
-- Clean up side effects using `useEffect` cleanup functions (e.g., clearing timers, unsubscribing).
+- Avoid creating inline functions within JSX where possible (define them outside or use `useCallback`).

 ### Events and Interactions